4 Things You Should Avoid Saying to Doctors

 You think that you know everything.
-Plus, maybe you don’t think that the doctor will help anything.
-You might decide to close your mind.
+Plus, maybe you don’t think that the doctor will help.
+You might decide to reject anything they suggest.
 You might think that an internet search has told you everything.

 If this happens, it’s possible that you won’t ever get better.

 Doctors have studied a lot to get their title.
-They’re experienced.
-If you say that you looked for the symptoms on the internet, they’ll feel that you don’t trust their professionalism.
+What’s more, they’re experienced.
+If you say that you looked for the symptoms on the internet, they’ll feel that you don’t trust their expertise.

 It’s necessary to go through the protocol.
 This results in a medical diagnosis.

-Medically, they have proven that stress can produce diseases.
+Indeed, research has proven that stress can contribute to causing diseases.
 Cancer and heart problems are an example of this.
 However, you can’t blame your present symptoms on it.

 For instance, a headache isn’t only due to stress.
 When you feel pain in your forehead, talk to your doctor.
 This is a sign that something is happening to your health.
 Your body is sending you a message.